serverless-guru/code-challenges/code-challenge-4/README.md

 2. The AppSync API should store data in DynamoDB

-3. There should be 4-5 lambdas for each CRUD functionality (Create, Read, Update, Delete) *don't use mapping templates directly to DynamoDB from AppSync
+3. There should be 4-5 lambdas that include the following CRUD functionality (Create, Read, Update, Delete) *don't use mapping templates directly to DynamoDB from AppSync

 3. Build the CI/CD pipeline to support multi-stage deployments